Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

         EventDataBatch batch = sender.createBatch();
         for (EventData event : events) {
             try {
-                batch.tryAdd(event);
+                // Assuming all events fit into a single batch.
+This returns false if it does not.
+                // If that is the case, we'll send the full batch then create another one to continue adding events to. batch.tryAdd(event);
             } catch (PayloadSizeExceededException e) {
                 System.err.println("Event is too large for batch.
 Exception: " + e);